 Cala Llentia

 Cala Llentia is one of Ibiza’s hidden gems when it comes to photo opportunities, but it can be difficult to find.
-This secluded west coast cove is sat between two larger beaches and is only accessible by foot via a particularly steep slope, meaning there is very little footfall at the cove.
+This secluded west coast cove sits between two larger beaches and is only accessible by foot via a particularly steep slope, meaning there is very little footfall at the cove.

 But perched on the cliffs just above the beach at Cala Llentia is a piece of modern art that is certainly one of the most interesting photo spots on the island.
 Here you will find the 13 basalt columns which make up ‘Time and Space’.
 The columns, arranged in a semicircular shape, have been a topic of debate since their installation in 2014.

-Some consider it to be Ibiza’s answer to Stonehenge, whilst more imaginative visitors believe it to be a form of communication to extraterrestrial life!
+Some consider it to be Ibiza’s answer to Stonehenge, whilst more imaginative visitors believe it to be a form of communication with extraterrestrial life!
 Whether you believe this or not, you can be sure to capture some out-of-this-world photos at this fascinating site.
 For the best photos of this mystical artwork, be sure to include Es Vedrà in the background along with the sprawling Mediterranean horizon.

 Leave a Reply